SamJakob/drew-radio/README.md

 - Bluez's headers are required and can be installed with `sudo apt install libbluetooth-dev`.

 ## Usage
+- Copy `config.hpp.example` to `config.hpp` and customize as desired.

 ```bash
 # Prepare the directories for the first time
 # (or clean on rebuild)